Hamilton & Inches

 Hamilton & Inches is a luxury jeweller and jewellery designer based in Edinburgh, Scotland.
 The company has held a royal warrant to the British monarch as goldsmiths, silversmiths, clock & watchmakers for over 120 years.
 The company's main headquarters are on George Street in New Town, Edinburgh.
 The company was founded by Sir Robert Inches and his uncle James Hamilton in 1866.

 In addition to manufacturing jewellery, the jewellers also historically held the honour of being "His Majesty’s Clockmaker and Keeper and Dresser of His Majesty’s Clocks, Watches and Pendulums in Palaces and Houses in his Ancient Kingdom of Scotland" in the Royal Household of Scotland.
 This role was renewed in 2010 as "Silversmiths and Clock Specialists to her Majesty The Queen".

 In addition to fine jewellery Hamilton and Inches is known for producing trophies for some of the world's most illustrious sporting events, including the Scottish Open and the Lanark Silver Bell.

 History

 Hamilton & Inches was founded in 1866 on Princes Street in Edinburgh by Robert Inches and his uncle James Hamilton.
 On 1 June 1866 Hamilton & Inches registered their hallmark with the Edinburgh assay office.

 In 1903 Robert Inches helped found the Edinburgh Association of Goldsmiths, Silversmiths and Watchmakers, ‘to prevent firms from selling ‘shoddy’ goods and protecting consumer interest’.

 Following Robert's death, the company passed to his son, Edward James Inches.
 In 1952 the company relocated from Princes Street to their present home of number 87 George Street.

+In the 1970s, the Hamiltons and the Inches were neighbours: living at 17 and 18 Inverleith Row in north Edinburgh.

+In 1992, the company was acquired by Asprey.
+In 1998, there was a management buy out led by Julia Ogilvy, whose husband James is a second cousin of Prince Charles.
+Ogilvy left the company in 2003.